In emerging markets, the death of a business owner/breadwinner can mean financial devastation for a family, which is plunged back into poverty.

 Things change when poor people have insurance.
 Products such as micro-insurance, agricultural insurance and index-based weather insurance are increasingly necessary as instruments for safeguarding against specific risks.
-See IFC's Insurance Strategy in Action.

 With insurance, not only can the family be protected against sudden deaths, people are also more likely to invest in expanding their farms, establishing new businesses, or sending their children to school.